mdvanes/7sgraph/README.md

 * Try out Geo tab in Ratel
 * add Material UI slider for time selection (see GraphQuery)
 * filter/query by story/date/geo
-* fix codegen for graphql-request
 * fix should this not for tail too? in convertPersonsToGraphData
 * filter by story does not seem to work well, still returns all nodes that have a story even though Story.title is filtered correctly
 * show details on node (right) click
-* start view should be centered on initial node
+* start view should be centered on initial node: replace react-d3-graph by https://github.com/vasturiano/react-force-graph ?
 * add interests: e.g. Botany, Singing, Modelling
 * implement removing/hiding nodes